-The earth beneath our feet is much more than the surface we walk on: it is the foundation of our food system, and a powerful "absorbent filter" that helps our atmosphere cleanse itself of pollution.
+The earth beneath our feet is much more than the surface we walk on: it is the basis of our food system, and a powerful “absorbent filter” that helps our atmosphere cleanse itself of pollution.

 A precious gift